 Learn how to rename logical volume in Linux or Unix.
-Understand what happens in background when you change logical volume name of existing LVOL.
+Understand what happens in the background when you change the logical volume name of existing LVOL.

-LVM i.e. logical volume manager is one of the widely used volume manager in Linux and Unix.
-Logical volume is portion of volume group which can be mounted on a mount point.
-Once mounted, space belonging to that logical volume is available for use to end user.
+LVM i.e. logical volume manager is one of the widely used volume managers in Linux and Unix.
+A logical volume is a portion of the volume group which can be mounted on a mount point.
+Once mounted, space belonging to that logical volume is available for use to end-user.

 LV renaming procedure follows below flow :

 - Stop all user/app access to related mount point (on which lvol is mounted) using